 2006-07: Matt Frattin won AJHL Rookie of the Year honors with 49 goals and 34 assists for 83 points in 58 games, playing the season with the Fort Saskatchewan Traders of the Alberta Junior “A” Hockey League.
+Frattin was chosen in the fourth round, 99th overall, of the 2007 NHL Draft by the Toronto Maple Leafs.

 2007-08: This was Frattin’s freshman year with the University of North Dakota Fighting Sioux (WCHA) and he proved to be a valuable defenseman.
 He was the only Sioux to appear in all 43 games this season and led all UND rookies in scoring (15 points) and assists (11).
 He ranked 10th among WCHA freshmen in scoring and ranked sixth on theam and led all Sioux freshmen with a +11 plus/minus rating.
 He notched a goal and an assist in his collegiate debut in the season opener against Michigan State on Oct.
 13. He collected a career-high three assists in a 5-3 win at Minnesota State on Jan.
 19, tying the UND season high.